-Council Tax Freeze Grants for 2011/12 and 2012/13
+Council Tax Freeze Grants for 2012/13 and 2013/14

-Following the government's confirmation that councils freezing or reducing their council taxes in 2011/12 would receive a grant until 2014/15 equivalent to what they would have generated in revenue from a 2.5% increase that year, every English local, police and fire authority took up this grant offer.
+Following the government's confirmation that councils freezing or reducing their council taxes in 2011/12 would receive a grant until 2014/15 equivalent to what they would have generated in revenue from a 2.5% increase in Council Tax that year, every English local, police and fire authority took up this grant offer.
 From 2012/13 onwards this grant has been rolled into formula grant, although it will not be up rated annually for the movement in local tax base as originally envisaged.

-The government has also confirmed that authorities freezing or reducing their council taxes in 2012/13 would receive a one-off grant equivalent to what they would have generated in revenue from a 2.5% increase that year.
-The Council, along with most others, took up this grant - although this does mean that further savings will be required in future years, due to the one-off one-year-only nature of the grant.
+The government has also confirmed that councils freezing or reducing their council taxes in 2012/13 would receive a one-off grant equivalent to what they would have generated in revenue from a 2.5% increase in Council Tax that year.
+The Council, along with most others, took up this grant - although this does mean that further savings will be required in future years, due to the one-off, one-year-only nature of the grant.